klustria/helidon-mp-ocivault-unittest/Lesson.md

 ## Practice 1.
 Create Unit Test using @HelidonTest and Fake Test Double approach
 1. Open the project in IntelliJ by using `File->Open` from the menu and choose the directory of the project.
-2. Update `pom.xml` from the project root directory to add JUnit5 dependency only for `test` scope by adding this entry inside the `dependencies` clause.
+2. Open `pom.xml` from the project's root directory and update it to add JUnit5 dependency from within the `dependencies` clause.
     ```xml
     <dependency>
         <groupId>org.junit.jupiter</groupId>